 3. Integrate firebase with MIT app inventor

-- First of all, go to app inventor, click on create apps and login using valid credentials.
+- First of all, go to MIT app inventor home page, click on create apps and login using valid credentials.

 - After that, create a new project and give it any desired name.